awersching/gps-accuracy/README.md

 # Gammel GPS

-Low effort Android app to test GPS accuracy with
+Android app to test GPS accuracy with.